kyro46/assJSMEQuestion/README.md

 ### Known Issues ###

-* Fixed in ILIAS 5.3 - PDF-generation for the "Test Archive File" does not show the Javascriptapplet, so the question/solution is not shown.
+* ILIAS 5.3 - PDF-generation for the "Test Archive File" is still hardwired to TCPDF which is unable to render the molecule, so the question/solution is not shown.
+This plugin cannot fix this.

 ### Credits ###
 * Development of the plugin-draft for ILIAS 4.4 by Yves Annanias, University Halle, 2014